|multi-FASTA format (for small RNAs and target transcripts):||

-Prior to analysis, back-end pipeline will check submitted small RNAs, mainly including miRNA and phasiRNA (sRNA) sequences by the following standards:
+Before analysis, the back-end pipeline will check submitted small RNAs, mainly including miRNA and phasiRNA (sRNA) sequences, by the following standards:

 The number of top (the best) target gene candidates that will be listed for each submitted small RNA.

-The accessibility of mRNA target site to small RNA has been identified as one of important factors that are involved in target recognition because the secondary structure (stem etc.) around target site will prevent small RNA (including miRNA and ta-siRNA, sic passim) and mRNA target from contacting.
-The psRNATarget server employes RNAup to calculate target accessbility, which is represented by the energy required to open (unpair) secondary structure around target site (usually the complementary region with small RNA and up/downstream) on target mRNA(see figure below).
-The less energy means the more possibility that small RNA is able to contact (and cleave) target mRNA.
+The accessibility of the mRNA target site to small RNA has been identified as one of the important factors involved in target recognition because the secondary structure (stem etc.) around the target site will prevent small RNA (including miRNA and ta-siRNA, sic passim) and the mRNA target from having contact.
+The psRNATarget server employes RNAup to calculate target accessibility, which is represented by the energy required to open (unpair) the secondary structure around the target site (usually the complementary region with small RNA and up/downstream) on target mRNA(see figure below).
+Less energy means more possibility that small RNA is able to contact (and cleave) target mRNA.

-In above figure, represents the energy that is required to open secondary structure around target site.
-We use a software, namely RNAup, described by Muckstein et al (2005, pmid=16446276) to calculate this value, denoted as UPE.
+In the above figure, represents the energy that is required to open the secondary structure around the target site.
+We use software, namely RNAup, described by Muckstein et al. (2005, pmid:16446276) to calculate this value, denoted as UPE.

-Besides target site (complementary region with small RNA) itself, its two flanks on mRNA are also required to be opened in secondary structure for small RNA's (including miRNA and ta-siRNA, sic passim) binding and cleavage (see two red up-arrows in the following figure).
-The reason is that small RNA binds to target mRNA in the groove of RISC complex which need extra space on two sides of target site.
-Kertesz et al (2007)(PMID:17893677) suggested that 17 upstream and 13 downstream nucleotides of target site should be considered in target accessibility analysis.
+Besides the target site (complementary region with small RNA) itself, its two flanks on mRNA are required to be opened in the secondary structure for small RNA's (including miRNA and ta-siRNA, sic passim) binding and cleavage (see two red up-arrows in the following figure).
+The reason is that small RNA binds to the target mRNA in the groove of the RISC complex, which needs extra space on two sides of the target site.
+Kertesz et al. (2007, PMID:17893677) suggested that 17 upstream and 13 downstream nucleotides of the target site should be considered in target accessibility analysis.

-The users are allowed to set coordinates of central region in which any mismatch will be reported as the trigger of translational inhibition.
+The users are allowed to set the coordinates of the central region in which any mismatch will be reported as the trigger of translational inhibition.

-Two-hits model (Axtell et al, 2005; PMID:17081978) suggests that a miRNA or ta-siRNA may have multiple target sites (i.e. complementary regions) on a specific target transcript, which will increase recognition actitivity of the miRNA/ta-siRNA to the mRNA target.
+The two-hits model (Axtell et al., 2005; PMID:17081978) suggests that miRNA or ta-siRNA may have multiple target sites (i.e., complementary regions) on a specific target transcript, which will increase recognition activity of the miRNA/ta-siRNA to the mRNA target.
 The server will report the number of target sites for each small RNA/target pair.
-Users are advised to preferentially select a sRNA/target pair with more target sites.
+Users are advised to select an sRNA/target pair with more target sites.